 If your drug conviction was related to a substance abuse problem that you are currently dealing with, seeking rehabilitation can be the best option to turn your life around and help with your criminal conviction.
 If you have been put on probation or are serving jail time, seeking help or going to a rehabilitation center can significantly increase your chances of getting your sentence reduced.

 If you are charged with a drug crime and awaiting sentencing, it is strongly recommended that you begin a rehabilitation program during this time.
 Most importantly, getting yourself on a new path in life will hugely benefit your health and future.
 A criminal defense lawyer can also use this as evidence to the judge that you have no intentions of committing further crimes and that a criminal conviction would negatively impact your future chances.

 Some rehabilitation services in Rockford, IL, include:

 Our Rockford criminal defense lawyers want to ensure that a drug conviction does not impact your future, and we will fight aggressively to ensure you get the best help possible.

-Being charged with a crime can be particularly daunting, and many people are unsure what to do to ensure that a conviction does not impact their life.
+Being charged with a crime can be particularly daunting, and many people are unsure what to do to ensure that a conviction does not impact their lives.
 At Hirsch Law Group, we strongly recommend that you seek help from an experienced criminal defense attorney immediately if you have been charged with a crime in Rockford, IL.

 Our law firm has been serving the citizens of Rockford, IL, and Winnebago County for many years, and we have helped hundreds of clients win their cases.
 Our priority is to protect the rights of those facing criminal charges and use our expertise and experience to provide the best defense possible.
 We pride ourselves on being highly skilled criminal defense lawyers who have added experience as former prosecutors.